-No normal or emergency repairs were required on major equipment in 2023 above and beyond preventative maintenance (PM) activities.
+This list does not include PM activities.
 PMs are completed and tracked in a computerized maintenance management system.
 PMs completed during the reporting year are available upon request.

 Planned Capital Upgrades

 The following is a list of capital upgrades forecasted for the Stevensville-Douglastown Lagoon: